RastreatorTeam/rastreator/README.md

 ### 7.4.
 Interactive mode

-This mode provides a REPL shell with autocomplete support and allows the execution of multiple Cypher sentences in a single session.
-It is the best mode to develop and test new Cypher sentences.
+This mode provides a REPL shell with autocomplete support and allows the execution of multiple Cypher statements in a single session.
+It is the best mode to develop and test new Cypher statements.

 ```
 RastreatorTeam@localhost$ python3 rastreator.py interactive -h